LLVM Developer Policy

 6. After the initial merge, the target community can stop numbering patches and start working asynchronously on the target to complete support.
 They should still seek review from those who helped them in the initial phase, to make sure the progress is still consistent.

-7. Once all official requirements have been fulfilled (as above), the code owner should request the target to be enabled by default by sending another RFC to the LLVM Discourse forums.
+7. Once all official requirements have been fulfilled (as above), the maintainers should request the target to be enabled by default by sending another RFC to the LLVM Discourse forums.

 Adding an Established Project To the LLVM Monorepo